cy-png/Analyzing-Big-Data-Lung-Cancer-Mortality/README.md

 # Lung Cancer Mortality
-This is our Analyzing Big Data II course project.
+- Apr 17: This is our Analyzing Big Data II course project.
 We tried to figure out the relationship between lung cancer mortality and many environmental indicators.
 - MAY 7: Good News, the professor emailed us and said he wanted to transfer our report into a research paper.

 ### Part I&II&III